Harry Karstens: Denali expedition

 After that, they climbed the upper glacier.
 Looking at the North Summit through field glasses, they saw a flagstaff set up by Thomas Lloyd and three other men; his party had reached it three years earlier.
 Known as the "Sourdough Expedition", Lloyd's party had found their achievement doubted because others had not witnessed it.

 On June 6, the Karstens-Stuck party made their final camp at an elevation of 18000 ft.
 At the time, it was the highest camp ever established in North America.
 At 4:00 the next morning, the group left camp for their final attempt at the summit.
 Around noon, they stopped briefly in a small shelter.
 The remaining 1000 ft went very slowly because the thin air made breathing difficult; they had to stop every few steps to catch their breath.
 At about 1:30 P.M., they reached the summit of Denali, an elevation of 20310 ft.
 They spent an hour and a half on the summit, during which Robert Tatum planted the American flag he had made earlier from red, white, and blue handkerchiefs.
 Tatum said, "The scenery was of indescribable beauty...It was like looking out of a window of heaven."

 After reading their instruments and calculating the altitude, they began their descent.
 In contrast to the 50-day journey up the mountain, the trip back to base camp took only two days.
 The expedition returned to Tanana on June 20, three months and four days after they left.
 While they were still at base camp, Stuck sent out a messenger to announce their success, claiming credit as leader of the expedition, and it was published in The New York Times on June 21.
 According to Tom Walker's 2013 biography of Karstens, he and Stuck had a falling out a short time after the climb was completed, and cut off relations, Karstens even calling him an "absolute paresite [sic] & liar."
 Karstens' role in the expedition became obscured, and Stuck received most of the publicity.

 Later life

 Highly recommended by Charles Sheldon, Karstens was appointed as the first superintendent of the newly established Denali National Park, serving from 1921 to his resignation in October 1928.
 The park received no funds for administration until that year.
 During his tenure, Karstens developed improved infrastructure, such as roads in the park.
-He organized ranger patrols to reduce poaching of game.
+He organized ranger patrols with sled dogs to reduce poaching of game.
 He also supervised the construction of cabins for use by the rangers, of which the Riley Creek Ranger Cabin No. 20 is an example.
 Built in 1931 after Karstens had left, it has been listed on the National Register of Historic Places.
+In 1923 he joined President Warren G. Harding during his visit to the park.